You typically perform the following tasks when configuring Provisioning Servers in your farm.

 Configuring Provisioning Servers manually

 If you are setting up a remote Provisioning Server, or have special requirements, you will need to configure and start your Stream Services manually.
 The Configuration Wizard needs to be run on remote Provisioning Servers to insure that all settings are configured properly.
 Failure to run the Configuration Wizard may make it impossible for you to map a vDisk.
-Refer to the Installation and Configuration Guide if you are running the Configuration Wizard for the first time.

 Re-running the Configuration Wizard